What does Organising (POIE) primarily involve?

 Study for the CAFS Core 1: Resource Management Test.
 Use flashcards and multiple choice questions, each with hints and explanations.
 Prepare efficiently for your exam!

-Organising, within the context of the POIE (Planning, Organising, Implementing, Evaluating) framework, primarily involves systematising the steps necessary to achieve the established plan.
-This means that it focuses on structuring tasks, allocating resources, and coordinating efforts to ensure that the intended objectives are met efficiently and effectively.
+Organising in the context of the POIE framework, which includes Planning, Organising, Implementing, and Evaluating, primarily involves systematising the steps necessary to achieve a specific plan.
+This phase is about structuring and arranging resources, tasks, and timelines effectively to ensure that the objectives laid out in the planning stage can be met efficiently.

 Subscribe